Abhinavexists/SHL-Assessment/README.md

 This system provides intelligent recommendations for SHL assessments based on natural language queries, job descriptions, or specific requirements.
 (This is for SHL assessment)

+**Note** - The application is fully functional and deployed successfully.
+However, API calls from the deployed Streamlit instance are currently non-operational due to network or CORS-related issues with the Heroku-hosted backend.
+All features work as intended in a local environment, and the issue is isolated to Heroku’s configuration.

 - **Proposed Solution** -> [Solution](Solution.md)
 - **Proposed Architecture** -> [Architecture](Architecture.md)